Benefits and allowances

 Entitled To is another website with a free to use, independent benefits calculator

-There are two registered charities called DIAL (Disability Information Advice Line), who cover South and North Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â, offering free, confidential information and advice to disabled people and their carers, including a form filling service.
+DIAL (Disability Information Advice Line), is a registered charity who cover South and North Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â, offering free, confidential information and advice to disabled people and their carers, including a form filling service.
+Their website is .

 The Disability Support Project is a charity based in Redditch but covers the whole county.
 They offer support for people with disabilities including a form filling and benefits applications service.
 You can find out more about their services here: